 One of the most important parts of maintenance for a traditional water heater is checking and replacing the anode rod in your water heater.
 The anode rod is a metal rod that runs down the center of your tank.
 It is one of the most vital components of traditional water heaters as it attracts sediment and corrosive elements (like minerals in the water) so that they corrode the anode rod rather than the inside of your water heater’s tank.
 Tankless water heaters do not have an anode rod.

 On average, water heaters use about 13-15% of the household energy when functioning properly.
 However, if the water heater is malfunctioning, it may have to work twice as hard to give you the same amount of hot water, causing your bill to increase dramatically.
 Tankless water heaters are in general more energy-efficient so may save you more money in the long run.

 The water supply in Southern Nevada has a higher mineral content, shortening the lifespan of a traditional water heater than in other parts of the country.
 Due to the corrosion, traditional water heaters last about 6-8 years here in the Las Vegas valley.
 Tankless water heaters last almost twice as long as traditional water heaters, so you do not need to replace them as often.
 Traditional water heaters have a much lower upfront investment, a shorter lifespan, and possibly higher utility bills.
 Tankless water heaters have a much higher cost upfront, but will last longer and may save you on utility bills in the long run.

-Ultimately, we just want you to have the best option for your family's lifestyle and comfort.
-If you would like to learn more, we provide complimentary estimates in which our Service Technicians can explain more about each option.
+Ultimately, we just want you to have the best option for your family’s lifestyle and comfort.
+If you would like to learn more about water heater services, we provide complimentary estimates in which our Service Technicians can explain more about each option.